Joe Quigley

-Joseph Richard Quigley (born 10 December 1996) is a professional footballer who plays as a forward for Chesterfield.
+Joseph Richard Quigley (born 10 December 1996) is a professional footballer who plays as a forward for Oldham Athletic.
 He was previously at AFC Bournemouth, and has played in the English Football League on loan at Gillingham and Newport County.

 Club career

 AFC Bournemouth

 Quigley grew up in Lymington and attended Priestlands School.
 He joined AFC Bournemouth's academy in 2007 when he was eleven and by 2014, he was on his second year scholarship.
 On 1 April 2015, Quigley was offered a one-year professional contract.

-Quigley signed a contract extensions with the club on two occasions to stay at with them for the next two years, but he was released by Bournemouth at the end of the 2017–18 season.
+Quigley signed contract extensions with the club on two occasions to stay at with them for the next two years, but he was released by Bournemouth at the end of the 2017–18 season.